“The beauty of Wolfarth's story telling is hard to convey...

 Joanna Bourke, BBC History Magazine

 For as long as she can remember, she has been fascinated by how we make sense of our worlds through making things and telling stories.

 As a specialist in Southeast Asian art history, she has a PhD in history of art and has held lectureships at SOAS, University of Arts, University of Leeds and Sotheby's Institute of Arts.
 She currently teaches at The Open University.
 For more information about her academic teaching, publications and research, download her CV here.

-She is now a nonfiction author, exploring cultural histories, memoir, feminism, our relationships to landscape, and more.
+As a non-fiction author she explores cultural histories, memoir, feminism, our relationships to landscape, art and architecture, and more.
 She has written for The Observer, Hyperallergic, History Today and Wellcome Stories.

 To work with Joanna, please email email@example.com

 For book related enquires please contact her agent, Jo Unwin at Jo Unwin Literary Agency

 Compassionate, compelling and beautifully told, Milk is a fascinating journey through the social, cultural and historical meanings of breastfeeding.
 Through her intricate, personal and tender research, Wolfarth deftly explores the human complexities of caring, nurturing and nourishing.
 A sublime book.